SoCXin/doc/docs/arm/stm32/cmd_settings.rst

   for example, "atmelavr", "arduino", "uno", etc.)
 * **The name of CLI command**.
 It helps us to improve our CLI.
 For example, "run", "lib list")
-* The name of :ref:`ide`.
+* The name of :ref:`mcs51`.
 This is very important information for us.
 We create native extensions based on the popularity of IDEs (for example, :ref:`ide_vscode`, :ref:`ide_clion`)

 **Thanks a lot that you keep this setting enabled!**